 For more aggressive superscalar designs which generate higher cache miss rates and whose performance is more dependent on latency reduction, merging may be more beneficial.
-For example, the recently announced Alpha 21164 microprocessor[15], a 4-way superscalar design, provides aggressive support for merging through its 6-entry Miss Address File.
+For example, the Alpha 21164 microprocessor(17), a 4-way superscalar design, provides aggressive support for merging through its 6-entry Miss Address File.
 We examine the effect of nonblocking caches by comparing four 4-way superscalar-based multiprocessor configurations based around the following cache organizations: a blocking cache, a nonblocking cache with no merging, a nonblocking cache with 50% merging, and a nonblocking cache with 80% merging.
-In order to reflect the impact of a higher degree of superscalar execution on cache miss rates (due to higher bandwidth requirements that cause it to sweep through the cache at a higher rate), we use degraded cache miss rates as shown in Table 1.
-As Figure 8 shows, the performance of the 4-way superscalar-based multiprocessor improves greatly with the addition of a nonblocking cache and a high degree of merging.
+In order to reflect the impact of a higher degree of superscalar execution on cache miss rates (due to higher bandwidth requirements that cause it to sweep through the caches at a higher rate), we use degraded cache miss rates as shown in Table 1.
+As Figure 8 shows, the performance of the 4-way superscalar-based multiprocessor improves greatly with the addition of a nonblocking cache and a high degree of merging, although, as expected, performance levels off more quickly due to bus saturation.
 Whereas with a 2-way superscalar-based multiprocessor a 50% merging rate offered little additional performance benefit over a nonblocking cache without merging, the 4-way superscalar system shows a significant (about 20%) improvement in performance with 50% merges, and an additional smaller, but still noteworthy (about 8%) improvement when the merging rate increases to 80%.
-Thus, the results we were able to obtain using the model appear to validate the decision to support aggressive merging on the Alpha 21164^3 .
-Bus utilization (Figure 9) is also reduced by merging (about 6-7% from no merging to 50% merging), but even so, the bus utilization increase from a blocking cache to any of the nonblocking configurations is dramatic, around 35-40%.
+A higher issue rate processor places greater demands on the memory hierarchy and therefore improvements in its design has a larger impact on overall performance.
+Thus, the results we were able to obtain using the model appear to validate the decision to support aggressive merging on the Alpha 21164^4 .
+Bus utilization (Figure 9) is also reduced by merging (about 6-7% from no merging to 50% merging), but even so, the bus utilization increase from a blocking cache to any of the nonblocking configurations is dramatic, around 35-40% up to the point of saturation.
 This as mentioned previously, is largely due to the simple fact that the processor is executing at a faster rate, and generating misses at a higher rate as well.
-We note that the bus utilization values for the 4-way superscalar-based multiprocessor are much greater than those for the 2-way superscalar-based system (Figure 7).
+The result is that for the same bus configuration, the nonblocking cache organizations reach bus saturation much more quickly than the blocking cache configuration.
+A high degree of merging helps to mitigate this impact to some degree.
+Reexamining Figure 9, the bus utilization of the blocking cache configuration with 12 processors is roughly the same as the 80% merging configuration with eight processors, and the nonblocking configuration with no merging with about seven processors.
+We note also that the bus utilization values for the 4-way superscalar-based multiprocessor are much greater than those for the 2-way superscalar-based system (Figure 7).
 Thus, these examples illustrate how the degree of superscalar execution has a very large impact on the design of the memory system and interconnect in a multiprocessor system.